GA4 Explained: What It Is and What You Need to Do

 Source: Google

-What does this mean for my business?
+What does this mean for your business?

 GA4 has a completely different data model (events and parameters vs. sessions and pageviews).